makerlala/irrigator/README.md

 ./engine/build/deploy.sh --remote_user <user> -p //packages/irrigator:irrigator -h <jetson IP> -d jetpack43
 ```

-### Jetson Nano Setup
+### Jetson Nano

+Setup an SD card and power on the Nano, as described here: https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit.

 #### WiFi

-Jetson Nano does not come with an WiFi adapter (this is a big issue, in my opinion).
+Jetson Nano does not come with a WiFi adapter (this is a big issue, in my opinion).
 One option is to install an Intel WiFi + Bluetooth adapter, as described by JetsonHacks (https://www.jetsonhacks.com/2019/04/08/jetson-nano-intel-wifi-and-bluetooth/).
 However, I just purchased a TP-link AC1300 Archer T4U WiFi USB adapter.
-My adapter uses an Realtek RTL8812BU and not RTL8812AU.
+My adapter uses a Realtek RTL8812BU and not RTL8812AU.
 Here is how I installed the correct driver:

 ```
 sudo apt install dkms